benjaminselfridge/propcheck/README.md

     b => c [Assumption]
 ```

-This output says that the proof supplied demonstrates the formula a =>
-c is valid, given the top-level assumptions a => b and b => c.

 To find out more about the proof format, take a look at the examples
 in the examples/ folder.
 You can also get a complete listing of the
 inference rules by running "check --rules".